cctechwiz/100-days-of-code/r2_log_wip.md

 **Tweet:**
 [29/100] #100DaysOfCode After taking a week off for my sanity, today I fixed the alignment of the category checkboxes.
 It's been bugging me for a while that the checkboxes didn't line up correctly.
 Repo: https://cctw.link/sd-repo

+### Day 30: July 25, 2020
+##### Plex Server Setup / Configuration

+**Today's Progress**: Today I setup and configured a Plex server.
+Not really coding today, but finally knocking something off my tech bucket list that I've been wanting to do forever, so I'm counting it.

+**Thoughts:**

+**Link to work:**

+**Tweet:**
+[30/100] #100DaysOfCode Today I setup and configured a Plex server.
+Not really coding today, execept for some simple transcoding scripts.
+I'm happy to finally be knocking something off my tech bucket list that I've been wanting to do forever, so I'm counting it.

 ---

 ### Day #: Month DD, 2020